MartinMouritzen/multispace/README.md

-# Multiplayer Space Game

-A Node based multiplayer space game.
+# A 2D multiplayer top down Space Game, based on Node / Javascript / Canvas

 Still in early developments, but should serve as a decent foundation for someone starting.